mrbobbytables/thegrid/README.md

 5. Save the job, and click `Build Now`.

-6. Once the build is completel, you can verify it's success on the host by wiping the easyrsa image and pulling it from the registry:
+6. Once the build is completed, you can verify it's success on the host by wiping the curl slave image and pulling it from the registry:
 ```
 docker rmi registry.marathon.mesos:31111/curl-slave
 docker pull registry.marathon.mesos:31111/curl-slave